 - trouble thinking clearly or concentrating

-- frequent thoughts of death or suicide
+- thoughts of death or suicide

-However, women over the age of 35 should see a doctor if they have been unable to get pregnant after 6 months of trying.
+However, those over the age of 35 should see a doctor if they have been unable to get pregnant after 6 months of trying.
 Couples with a history of infertility, women with irregular periods, and people with chronic medical issues, such as diabetes, should see a doctor before they begin trying to get pregnant.

 The hopelessness of depression can make people think that treatment will not work.
 However, this may also be a symptom of depression.
 Treatment can and often does alleviate symptoms of depression and improve a person’s quality of life.

 Some people may need to try several different medications before they find one that works well for them.
-Being honest with a doctor about any side effects is essential as the doctor may be able to change the dose or type of medication.
+Being honest with a doctor about any side effects is essential, as the doctor may be able to change the dose or type of medication.